bitquery/graphql-docs/docs/Schema/ripple/overview.md

 # Overview

-Bitquery's Ripple APIs give you information on the network's blocks, transactions, addresses, offers, payments and so on.
+Bitquery's Ripple APIs give you information on the XRP's blocks, transactions, addresses, offers, payments and so on.
 To get started, visit the [Ripple Explorer](https://explorer.bitquery.io/ripple)

 ![explorer](/img/ide/ripple.png)